Advanced configuration¶

 my_param: "${globals: nonexistent_global, 23}"

-If there are duplicate keys in the globals files in your base and run time environments, the values in the run time environment will overwrite the values in your base environment.
+If there are duplicate keys in the globals files in your base and runtime environments, the values in the runtime environment overwrite the values in your base environment.

 How to use resolvers in the OmegaConfigLoader